scala-steward/dt-lab-scala-alligator/README.md

   * Defines how derived values are created.
   * Configuring an actor with a DSL/builtin-func and flag indicating eager or lazy (just-in-time vs always correct) execution - open to expressing in Python, R, etc...
+  * Operators will be infinitely powerful in that they can draw on higher level APIs above the kernel APIs - an operator could "search" for example.

   TODO: